yoshuawuyts/promise-each/README.md

 [![Downloads][downloads-image]][downloads-url]

 Call a function [for each][mdn] value in an array and return a [Promise][promise].
 Should only be used for side effects.
+Waits for promises to resolve before proceeding to the next value.

 ## Installation
 ```bash